 Pep Trapiello is a Berlin-based designer creating beautiful non-gendered and eco-friendly pieces inspired by 70s glam.
-The designer is taking a stand against gender norms and the mechanisms of fast fashion, which he sees as a threat to both the environment and authentic self-expression.
+The designer is taking a stand against gender norms and the mechanisms of fast fashion, which he sees as a threat to the environment and to authentic self-expression.
 His fair but fabulous designs and fabrics are all either sourced from secondhand markets or are 100% biodegradable, and the entire production chain for his clothing begins and ends in Berlin.

 Jade Helene Shimmin

 , edgy quality.
-She makes two major collections a year, though depending on her fashion show schedule she may put out small collections throughout the year containing six pieces maximum.Jade moved to Berlin in 2014 and was swept off her feet by the freedom and liberal attitude of the city she now calls home.
+She creates two major collections a year, though depending on her fashion show schedule she may put out small collections throughout the year, containing a maximum of six pieces.Jade moved to Berlin in 2014 and was swept off her feet by the freedom and liberal attitude of the city she now calls home.
 Her shop mostly contains all-black minimalist cuts.
-Her aesthetic is slowly changing, with additions of color and grey tones becoming more frequent in her collections.
+Her aesthetic is slowly changing, with pops of colour and grey tones being seen more frequently in her collections.

-, her designs are known and sought for the effortless, cool, and stylishly laid-back quality they bring to her collections.
+, her designs are known and sought for their effortless, cool and stylishly laid-back quality.
 Her collections can be found in over 250 boutiques worldwide.

 Franziska Michael is a new name to keep close watch on in Berlin.
-Diving into the world of 90s fashion, she resurfaces with beautifully-mixed materials and bulky cuts to create fresh, unisex looks.
-The lines between what traditionally belong to men’s and women’s clothing are blurred; straight, solid, geometric cuts collide and contrast with soft, flowing, feminine silhouettes.
-Franziska Michael launched her brand in 2009, and she has since won the 2013 “Premium Young Designers Award for Women’s Wear” for her distinct work.
+Diving into the world of 90s fashion, she resurfaces with beautifully mixed materials and bulky cuts to create fresh unisex looks.
+The lines between what traditionally belong to men’s and women’s clothing are blurred, and straight, solid, geometric cuts collide and contrast with soft, flowing, feminine silhouettes.
+Franziska Michael launched her brand in 2009, and she has since won the 2013 Premium Young Designers Award for Women’s Wear for her distinctive work.